b-have/experiment/README.md

 A Java framework to build and execute experiments and collect data.

-Uses the parameter sweeping library [bhave sweeper](https://github.com/b-have/bhave.sweeper/) Currently, it provides a basic multi-thread experiment runner and a simple console to load experiments
+Uses the parameter sweeping library [param-sweeper](https://github.com/davidenunes/param-sweeper/) Currently, it provides a basic multi-thread experiment runner and a simple console to load experiments

 Example of an experiment configuration file using kafka as a service to produce and collect data: